DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Before class: Make sure your Google Doc is shared for anyone to *comment*
 - In-class: [Peer Review with evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) of an assigned Data Story, due during class, for participation credit.
 Students must submit a full draft in order to participate in the peer review.
 Choose to either type comments into a shared Google Doc **or** hand-write on paper.
 Share copy with instructor who will evaluate the quality of constructive feedback.
 - Assign [Build 6: Data Stories for Community Partners](https://docs.google.com/document/d/1OSRcSDb3Hs6U2T-q50URzOmp93OhUW0ALu23P20T5yk/edit).
 Improve draft based on feedback, and migrate all content from Google Doc to GitHub Pages format, due Monday Dec 4th 2pm for instructor to forward to partners (for non-graded comments and participation credit).
-- TIP: An efficient method to edit your data story on your computer:
+- Tip: An efficient method to edit your data story on your computer:
   - In GitHub, download your `index.html` file to your computer
   - Use a text editor tool (not MS Word) to edit downloaded `index.html`.
-For example, [Pulsar](https://pulsar-edit.dev) is my favorite open-source text editor
+For example, [Pulsar](https://pulsar-edit.dev) is my favorite open-source text editor.
-  - View edits in your browser > File > Open > downloaded `index.html`
+  - While using text editor to revise and save changes to your computer, simultaneously view how they appear in your browser with File > Open File > downloaded `index.html`.
+Since this version is temporarily stored on your local computer, your browser bar will display its location in a local format `file:///...` rather than the online format `https://...`
-  - After editing on your computer, upload your newer `index.html` file to replace the older version on GitHub.
-Or copy and paste the contents of the newer version in place of the older version on GitHub.
+  - After editing, upload your newer `index.html` file from your computer to replace the older version on GitHub.
+OR copy and paste the contents of the newer version in place of the older contents on GitHub.
+- Tip: Avoid deleting important HTML formatting in your data story template [like this common mistake](https://datavizforall.org/images/common-template-error.png)

 ### Wed Nov 29
 - Overview of Learning Goal #12: Detect Lies and Reduce Bias.
 Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>